zogzog/cubicweb/doc/book/en/intro/tutorial/components.rst

 Once you modified your data model, you need to synchronize the database with your model.
-For this purpose, *CubicWeb* provides a very useful command ``cubicweb-ctl shell blogdemo`` which launches an interactive migration Python shell. (see :ref:`cubicweb-ctl` for more details))
+For this purpose, *CubicWeb* provides a very useful command ``cubicweb-ctl shell blogdemo`` which launches an interactive shell where you can enter migration commands. (see :ref:`cubicweb-ctl` for more details)) As you added the cube named `comment`, you need to run:
-As you modified a relation from the `BlogEntry` schema, run the following command:

 ::

-  synchronize_rschema('BlogEntry')
+  add_cube('comment')

-You can now start your instance and add comments to each `BlogEntry`.
+You can now start your instance and comment your blog entries.